 What is an Associated Member?

 Members of a Partnering Project that are not already members of the Core Project can become Associated Members (AMs) of the Flagship.
 This applies only to those members of a PP that wish to be associated with the Flagship.
-An organisation that is not part of a specific PP can also become AM as far as it comes with an own, publicly or privately funded, research activity contributing to the Graphene Flagship's S&T roadmap and objectives.
+An organisation that is not part of a specific PP can also become an AM providing it comes with an own, publicly or privately funded, research activity contributing to the Graphene Flagship's S&T roadmap and objectives.
 Individual organisations wishing to candidate for becoming an Associated Member have first to be nominated by a member of the Executive Board or by a Core Project work-package Leader.
 Examples of such AMs include: a company having an own-funded internal R&D activity, a private or public research institute having a relevant own-funded or publicly-funded R&D activity, etc. Associated Members have to be legal entities established in one of the EU or Horizon2020 Associated Countries.

 Read more about the Consortium